 - Save yourself time and headaches by reviewing Ann Arbor's residential zoning rules at City of Ann Arbor's Zoning Administration first.
 There, you'll find the city's required specifications for various installations, as well as how much your permit will cost.

-- Before you begin construction on any installation or alteration, you must complete and complete a Forest Hills Exterior Installation Permit form and obtain tentative approval from the office.
+- Before you begin construction on any installation or alteration, you must complete a Forest Hills Exterior Installation Permit form and obtain tentative approval from the office.

 - This permit is requested to protect you and the other members in your building by ensuring that any major alteration is done by a licensed and insured contractor, and to also inform you of the precautions and possible consequences of your planned alteration.